typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 As with runtime code, it is essential to prevent unintentional changes to the API of types supplied by an addon.
 We can accomplish this using *type tests*: tests which assert that the types exposed by the public API of the addon are stable.

 Addon authors publishing types should add [the `expect-type` library][expect-type] library and generate a set of tests corresponding to their public API.
 These tests should be put in the `types` folder configured by `ember-cli-typescript`'s default generator.
 If the API surface is small, a single file may be sufficient.
 For example, `ember-modifier` has `types/ember-modifier-test.ts`.
-In more complicated packages, addon authors may choose to break the tests down to mirror the structure of the addon's API—for example, by dedicated test files for each helper, modifier, service, component, or utility class or function exported from the addon.
+In more complicated packages, addon authors may choose to break the tests down to mirror the structure of the addon's API -- for example, by dedicated test files for each helper, modifier, service, component, or utility class or function exported from the addon.

 These type tests should be specific and precise.
 It is important, for example, to guarantee that an API element never *accidentally* becomes `any`, thereby making many things allowable which should not be in the case of function arguments, and "infecting" the caller's code by eliminating type safety on the result in the case of function return values.
 The `expect-type` library's `.toEqualTypeOf` assertion is robust against precisely this scenario; addon authors are also encouraged to use its `.not` modifier and `.toBeAny()` method where appropriate to prevent this failure mode.